azat-co/fullstack-javascript/chapter5/chapter5.md

     </html>

 Download the necessary libraries or hot-link them from Google API.
-Now include JavaScript libraries and Twitter Bootstrap style sheets into the head element along with other important but not required *meta* elements.
+Now include JavaScript libraries and Bootstrap style sheets into the head element along with other important but not required *meta* elements.